World Languages and Literature

-The Department of Foreign Languages & Literature offers a Bachelor of Arts (B.A.) in Foreign Languages and Literature with concentrations in French, German, Spanish, and Spanish for Heath Sciences.
-A total of 30 upper-division (3000-4000 level) credit hours are required for a concentration in French, German, and Spanish.
-In addition to SPAN 1140 (1 credit hour), a total of 30 upper-division (3000-4000 level) credit hours are required for the concentration in Spanish for Health Sciences.
+The Department of World Languages and Literature offers a Bachelor of Arts (B.A.) in World Languages and Literature with concentrations in French, German, Spanish, and Spanish for Health Sciences.
+A total of 30 upper-division (3000-4000 level) credit hours are required for a concentration in French, German, or Spanish.
+A total of 31 credit hours (Spanish 1140 and additional upper-division courses) are required for the concentration in Spanish for Health Sciences.
+These concentrations foster linguistic, cultural, pragmatic, and sociohistorical knowledge/abilities in the target language.

 Double Majors for Secondary Education World Language Majors

-Students pursuing a B.S. from the College of Education, Health and Human Sciences with a first major in Secondary Education (World Language-French or German or Spanish 7-12 Endorsement) and working toward Nebraska State Certification to teach in this area may also earn a second major in Foreign Languages and Literature by declaring that major with the College of Arts & Sciences Advising Center.
+Students pursuing a B.S. from the College of Education, Health and Human Sciences with a primary major in Secondary Education (Foreign Language-French or German or Spanish 7-12 Endorsement) and working toward Nebraska State Certification to teach in this area may also earn a second major in World Languages and Literature by declaring that major with the College of Arts & Sciences Advising Center or at the main office for the World Languages and Literature department.

-Students will complete 30 credit hours in French, German, or Spanish with grades of C or above (this is different from the Foreign Languages & Literature Department’s requirement of a minimum grade of C- or above).
+Students will complete 30 credit hours in French, German, or Spanish with grades of C or above (this is different from the World Languages and Literature Department’s requirement of a minimum grade of C- or above).
 Students declaring this second major should work with their advisor to select courses that align with both programs and require no additional coursework on the part of the student.

 Other Information